 But you see, Walmart doesn’t need to place purchase orders themselves every time an item hits the reorder point.
 What happens instead is: their vendors take care of all their restocking needs - delivering new shipments every time a product hits the reorder point.
-And this method of inventory management is known as Vendor Managed Inventory (VMI) - in which suppliers take care of their products within a retailer’s inventory.

 We know what you’re thinking.
 It’s one thing for one of the world’s largest retailers to get their suppliers to manage their individual inventories within Walmart’s warehouses, but as a small or medium independent retailer, how do you convince your suppliers to take on the added trouble of maintaining their inventory in your store?

 Well, rest assured.
 It’s a win-win situation for both sides, and if you’re purchasing a significant volume from your suppliers, letting them manage your inventory will only bring the two of you closer.

 Running out of stock can drastically impact your service levels and leave you with disgruntled customers.
 Even if you place new purchase orders the moment inventory levels hit the reorder point, it’s possible that your supplier (having no prior insight into your inventory levels) may not be fully aware of how quickly their products are selling and end up being unable to adjust their delivery schedule as required.